mtorpey/wooden-ships/5-tables.md

     H: No Effect

 10.
     R: Rake causes one rigging section to be lost.
-(See optional rule VIII for effect).
+(See *Optional Rules VIII* for effect).

     H: Same as 5 H